 The program begins in September, and workshops and lessons revolve around the themes of self-esteem, diversity, work ethic, team building and communication, money management, conflict resolution, self-awareness, stress management and community service.

-During the months of July and August, the Junior Leaders put the skills they have acquired into practice by serving as counselors in training during the Camp season.
+During the months of July and August, the Junior Leaders put the skills they have acquired into practice by serving as counselor-in-training during the Camp season.

 At Hartford’s Camp Courant, our goal is to help prevent summer learning loss by utilizing educational computer games to keep our campers brains healthy and active.
 Through fun yet educational computer games, our campers are able to enhance math and logic skills, reading and language arts skills, grammar and creative writing and technical skills.